PETLP: A Privacy-by-Design Pipeline for Social Media Data in AI Research

 However, this protection applies only to specific researchers under specific conditions.
 To navigate these variations, we develop a practice-informed typology of four extraction channels: platform-authorised access, user-mediated collection, third-party aggregation, and self-directed extraction.
-This typology, derived from regulatory analysis (what the law permits), platform architectures (what is technically feasible), and documented research practice (what researchers actually do), reveals that extraction legality depends on three intersecting factors: the researcher's institutional status (qualifying research organisation or commercial entity), the research purpose (scientific or commercial), and the specific legal basis invoked (DSM Article 3, Article 4, or legitimate interest) (Appendix D, Figure 6).
+This typology, derived from regulatory analysis (what the law permits), platform architectures (what is technically feasible), and documented research practice (what researchers actually do), reveals that extraction legality depends on three intersecting factors: the researcher's institutional status (qualifying research organisation or commercial entity), the research purpose (scientific or commercial), and the specific legal basis invoked (DSM Article 3 and 4, and GDPR legal bases) (Appendix D, Figure 6).

-\subsubsection{3.3.1 \MakeUppercase{Platform-authorised Access}}
+\subsubsection{Platform-authorised Access}

 Platform-authorised access encompasses official APIs, research partnerships, and developer portals explicitly provided for sanctioned use.
 This method offers the clearest legal pathway, operating within platform-specific ToS and developer agreements.
 However, its availability and utility vary significantly by researcher type and platform strategy.